niftycode/imessage_reader/README.md

 If you only want to see a list of recipients use:

-    imessage_reader -o r
+    imessage_reader -r

 or

-    imessage_reader -o recipients
+    imessage_reader --recipients

 **Note**: On **macOS** you need access to the *Library* folder in order to read the iMessage database file ("chat.db").
 You can add access (for *Terminal* or *iTerm*) in

     > System Preferences > Security & Privacy > Privacy > Full Disk Access

-### Specify a PATH and an output argument
+## Specify a PATH and an output argument

 You can combine the `-p` with the `-o` option: